open-cogsci/osdoc/include/api/keyboard.md

 ## function __keyboard\.show\_virtual\_keyboard__\(visible=True\)

-Shows or hides a virtual keyboard if this is supported by the backend.
+Shows or hides a virtual keyboard if this is supported by the back-end.
 This function is only necessary if you want the virtual keyboard to remain visible while collecting multicharacter responses.
 Otherwise, [keyboard.get_key] will implicitly shown and hide the keyboard for a single-character response.

-This function does nothing for backends that do not support virtual keyboards.
+This function does nothing for back-ends that do not support virtual keyboards.

 __Example:__